 I’m also lifetime Platinum member with Marriott, and the truth is that most of my stays are in cities where I’d probably do well with upgrades even as a Platinum.
 For example, I’m generally finding myself staying at Marriott properties in regions with fewer elite members and/or at hotels that care about elite members, rather than in places like New York and London.

-Ambassador is Marriott Bonvoy’s top tier status, which requires 100 elite nights and $20,000 per year in eligible spending.
-The status offers more personalized service (though not as personalized as in the past), flexible check-in and check-out, and sometimes better upgrades.
+Ambassador is Marriott Bonvoy’s top tier status, which requires 100 elite nights and $23,000 per year in eligible spending.
+The status offers more personalized service, flexible check-in and check-out, and sometimes better upgrades.

-I enjoyed my time as an Ambassador member, but I just don’t find it worthwhile to stay extra nights at Marriott to earn it, especially with the single point of contact feature no longer being consistently offered.
-I find that I’m treated better as a World of Hyatt Globalist member, so that’s where most of my nights go.
+I enjoyed my time as an Ambassador member, but I just don’t find it worthwhile to stay extra nights at Marriott to earn it, unless you’d otherwise be really close.
+I find that I’m treated better as a World of Hyatt Globalist member, so that’s where most of my nights go (and fortunately I now have lifetime Globalist status).

 If you’re a Marriott Ambassador member, what has your experience been like?